Couple swimming at Buley Rockhole, Litchfield National Park

 Only a two-hour drive north of Perth, Cervantes is the first stop on the scenic drive along the Coral Coast highway.
 For seafood lovers, it’s worth making the stop and heading to The Lobster Shack for some of the juiciest seafood you’ll ever eat.
 Take our word for it and try the hot shack roll, where fresh lobster is sandwiched between a toasted brioche bun.
 Not far off Cervantes is Nambung National Park, home to WA’s popular limestone rock formations, The Pinnacles, which date back 25,000 to 30,000 years.
 It’s a breathtaking landscape, and you might even see some kangaroos or emus in the early morning or late afternoon.

-How far: 196km
+How far: 196km from Perth

-Get there by car, it’s just over two hours away from Perth CBD.
+Get there: by car, it’s just over two hours away from Perth CBD.

 Emma Ruben